SmithaSV/Backend-Server-Windows-App/README.md

 # Backend-Server-Windows-App The Project File is in the zip form

  https://github.com/SmithaSV/Windows-App.git
-The above link is for frontend of Windows All
+The above link is for frontend of Windows App.

  Building the backend application using TypeScript and Express.js, start by setting up development environment.
 Ensure having Node.js and npm (Node Package Manager) installed.
 Create a new Express App project using TypeScript in Visual Studio Code